 • Carp grow to enormous sizes and put up a great fight, especially on light spinning gear

-• They are a challenge to target on soft plastics
+• They are a challenge to target with soft plastics

 Carp is a very underrated sports fish that put up one hell of a fight.
 Anglers like myself enjoy targeting carp and have respect in chasing a freshwater fish that can grow over a meter in length outside your doorstep.
 Here is a guide with some helpful tips for you which will help improve your catch rate when targeting carp.

-Check out this video we recently filmed a hot to catch carp at Cherry Lake
+Check out this video we recently filmed a how to catch carp at Cherry Lake

 What bait should I use to catch carp?

-How to master carp fishing with lures and soft plastics
+How to catch carp with soft plastics and lures

 Carp will take hard body lures